14 Top-Rated Hiking Trails In Washington State

 The path begins behind the Jackson Visitor Center and loops around Edith Creek basin.
 The loop passes through alpine flower meadows and over craggy peaks.
 The trail also features gorgeous waterfalls and a glacier vista at around 6,300 feet.
-Marmots are often seen grazing or lazily sun-bathing along the way.
+Marmots are often seen grazing or lazily sun-bathing along the way as well.

-We recommended you travel clockwise around the loop, but it can be hiked in either direction.
-Panorama Point provides spectacular views of the Paradise Valley, Mount St.Helens, Mount Adams and, on a clear day, Mount Hood.
+We recommended you travel clockwise around the loop, although it can be hiked in either direction.
+Panorama Point provides spectacular views of Paradise Valley, Mount St.Helens, Mount Adams, and on a clear day, Mount Hood.

 Cascade Pass Trail is a 7-mile out-and-back trail located near Rockport, WA, in the North Cascades National Park.
 The path is nestled within an incredible old-growth forest and is rated as moderately difficult.
 Mostly for day hikers, Cascade Pass is a heavily trafficked area from June through September.

-The first 2.7 miles features a challenging 30+ switchbacks, but is incredibly rewarding when Cascade Pass comes into view.
+The first 2.7 miles feature a challenging 30+ switchbacks but persevere and you will be rewarded with incredible views of the Cascade Pass.
 From there several peaks and glaciers can be admired, including Mixup Peak, Magic Mountain, and Cache Glacier.

-Wildlife is abundant with chipmunks, marmots, pika, deer, mountain goats, and even the occasional bear.
+Wildlife is abundant here with chipmunks, marmots, pika, deer, mountain goats, and even the occasional bear.

 Usually described as one of the “best hikes in Washington State,” the Enchantments is one of the most majestic places in the world thanks to its granite peaks, glaciers, and crystal clear alpine lakes.

-The permit lottery system will likely decide the direction of your journey for you based on which zones you’re allowed to set-up camp.
+The permit lottery system will likely decide the direction of your journey for you based on which zones you’re allowed to set up camp in.

-If you’re up to the challenge, the Enchantments Traverse can be accomplished as a through-hike in one day by the strongest of hikers.
-If you try this, you should prepare a pack with plenty of food, water, and gear in case you have to spend the night.
+If you’re up to the challenge, the Enchantments Traverse can be accomplished as a thru-hike in just one day if you are a particularly strong hiker.
+If you do try this, you should prepare a pack with plenty of food, water, and gear in case you do have to spend the night.

-Campfires are prohibited on the Enchantment Traverse not only to prevent forest fires, but to eliminate scavenging of deadwood that provides precious organic material to the soil.
+Campfires are prohibited on the Enchantment Traverse, not only to prevent forest fires but also to eliminate scavenging of deadwood that provides precious organic material to the soil.
 The restriction includes camp stoves that burn small sprigs and twigs.

-The Tolmie Peak day hike is a 6.4-mile out-and-back hike located near Wilkeson, WA, in Mount Rainier National Park.
-This path is rated as moderate and is used primarily for hiking from June through October.
+This day hike is a 6.4-mile round trip located near Wilkeson, WA, in Mount Rainier National Park.
+This path is rated as moderate and used primarily for hiking from June through October.
 A National Park Pass is required to park and no dogs are allowed.

-The Tolmie Peak trail is located on the north side of Mowich lake and features a mellow 1000 feet of gradual ascent.
-As you hike past the lake beware of the swarms of mosquitoes, as they are quite anxious to greet you.
-As you gradually gain in elevation beyond Ipsut Pass, you will arrive at Eunice Lake.
+The trail is located on the north side of Mowich lake and features a mellow 1000 feet of gradual ascent.
+As you hike past the lake beware of the swarms of mosquitoes, as they enthusiastically greet you.
+As you gradually gain in elevation beyond Ipsut Pass, you will then arrive at Eunice Lake.